MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-fit-comfort-faq.md

 ## Hologram image color or brightness does not look right

-For HoloLens 2, take the following steps to improve the quality of holograms presented in displays:
+For HoloLens 2, take the following steps to ensure the highest visual quality of holograms presented in displays:

 - **Increase brightness of the display.** Holograms look best when the display is at its brightest level.
 - **Bring visor closer to your eyes.** Swing the visor down to the closest position to your eyes.